 Discover will automatically begin reviewing your account starting at 8 months to see if Discover can transition you to an unsecured line of credit.
 Keep in mind that these reviews take into consideration all of your credit cards and loans, including Discover and others, and are based on your credit management.

-The Discover it® Secured Card – No Annual Fee card has a couple of advantages over other secured credit cards on the market.
+The Discover it® Secured card has a couple of advantages over other secured credit cards on the market.
 First, like all Discover cards, it has no foreign transaction fees, so you won’t pay 2-5% in additional fees when you use your credit card for purchases outside of the United States.
 It also has no annual fee.

 Second, it offers a cash back rewards program on purchases made with the card, so you earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
 Plus, earn unlimited 1% cash back on all other purchases – automatically.
 Icing on the cake, get a dollar-for-dollar match of all the cash back you’ve earned at the end of your first year, as a one-time special offer, for new cardmembers only.
 There’s no signing up and no limit to how much is matched.

 Capital One® Secured Mastercard®

 I think another good secured credit card option is the Capital One® Secured Mastercard®, which has no annual fee.
 With the Capital One® Secured Mastercard® you will get an initial $200 credit line after making a security deposit of $49, $99 or $200, determined based on your creditworthiness.

 The Capital One® Secured Mastercard® also has no foreign transaction fees, but unlike the Discover it® Secured Card – No Annual Fee card it doesn’t offer a cash back rewards program.
 For that reason, I believe the Discover it® Secured Card – No Annual Fee card may be a slightly better value, despite the somewhat more limited acceptance of Discover cards compared to Mastercard®.